nmwalsh/rekognition-101/README.md

 ### Run your code

-- Open a terminal and `cd` into the directory where your `script.py` file resides.
+- Open a terminal and `cd` into the directory where your two Python scripts reside.

-- In your terminal:
+In your terminal:

+The first script will create an S3 bucket and upload an image to S3.

+- `$ python pic-upload.py`

+The second script will invoke the `Rekognition` API via the Python SDK, returning the labels for the image we uploaded.

-`$ python detect-labels.py`
+- `$ python detection-script.py`

+*Note:* For repeated use, once the bucket has been created, it's advised to comment out the `create_bucket(my_bucket_name)` method invokation at the bottom of `pic-upload.py`, as you only need to create the bucket once, and future attempts may cause errors/exceptions.

+## Finished

 Congrats!
+You just signed up for an account, setup proper `IAM` credentials, created your own `Amazon S3` bucket, uploaded an image to `S3`, and executed Python code that calls the `Amazon Rekognition` Service to detect the labels within your image.

+If you enjoyed this workshop, the experience for getting started with our other AI services is nearly identical!
+To get hands on and try them out, check out [these demoes here!](https://ai-service-demos.go-aws.com/)

 ### Other Resources